tikendraw/fake_news_classifier/README.md

 # FAKE NEWS CLASSIFIER : Build a system to identify unreliable news articles
 Aim is to Develop a machine learning program to identify when an article might be fake news.
-Run by the UTK Machine Learning Club.